-Given that X has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+
+Given that x has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+

 1

-Recall that a Poisson distribution with parameter \( \lambda \) models the number of events occurring in a fixed interval, where events happen independently and at a constant average rate \( \lambda \).

-The probability mass function (PMF) for a Poisson random variable \( X \) giving the probability that \( X = k \) (where \( k \) is a non-negative integer) is given by the formula:
+The probability mass function (PMF) for a Poisson random variable \( X \) is given by the formula for \( P(X = k) \), which involves \( \lambda \), \( k \), and the exponential function.

 Watch next